nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Quick start
 ### Tutorial: Installing PayMeLah

+Getting started with PayMeLah is easy!
+Here is a tutorial on how to get PayMeLah up and running in just 4 simple steps.

-1. To run the PayMeLah application, you will need to have *Java 11* or above [installed](https://www.baeldung.com/java-check-is-installed) in your Computer ([Mac](https://www.geeksforgeeks.org/how-to-install-java-on-macos/), [Windows](https://phoenixnap.com/kb/install-java-windows)).
+1. Firstly, to run the PayMeLah application, you will need to have *Java 11* or above [installed](https://www.baeldung.com/java-check-is-installed) in your Computer ([Mac](https://www.geeksforgeeks.org/how-to-install-java-on-macos/), [Windows](https://phoenixnap.com/kb/install-java-windows)).

 2. Next, you will need to prepare an [empty folder](https://www.wikihow.com/Make-a-New-Folder-on-a-Computer) to download PayMeLah to.